alejandrodl/dubme_adl/README.md

 - Unverified [ground truth transcripts](data/transcriptions_gt/): Getting verified ground truth transcriptions and/or more people to verify one's ground truth transcriptions would make findings on speech transcription quality more robust.

+Tackling these limitations among others would improve the quality of the research study and would pave the way to better STT algorithms.
+The challenge, then, would be in (i) identifying where end-to-end STT algorithms like OpenAI's Whisper fail (e.g. audios with too much noise), (ii) see whether noise removal makes a difference, and (iii) applying noise removal if it improves performance.

 # Repository's Usage